Knights Hospitaller: Knights of Malta

+17th century

+In 1605, Tomás Fernández de Medrano, Lord and Divisero of Valdeosera and a Knight of the Order of Saint John under the habit of Prince Emmanuel Philibert of Savoy, printed a brief from Pope Paul V in Latin and Spanish for King Philip III of Spain and the Order of Saint John, titled: Brief of Our Most Holy Father Pope Paul V in Confirmation of the Privileges of the Order of St. John of Jerusalem by Tomás Fernández de Medrano at his own expense, secretary to the Serene Princes of Savoy and the Holy Chapters and Assemblies of Castile on behalf of his King and knights of the Order of Saint John.
+It is dedicated to the Duke of Lerma, as protector of all religions and in particular, the Order of Saint John.

 In 1607, the Grand Master of the Hospitallers was granted the status of Reichsfürst (Prince of the Holy Roman Empire), even though the Order's territory was always south of the Holy Roman Empire.
 In 1630, he was awarded ecclesiastic equality with cardinals, and the unique hybrid style His Most Eminent Highness, reflecting both qualities qualifying him as a true Prince of the Church.